dlash02/CSCClubTest/README.md

 # CSCClubTest
 Dave was here
-Yeah I really was and I am here too.
+Yeah I really was kjdsfkjsdfjhsajdfhsadfjh